Lime91/rr-bimj-ordinal/README.md

 # rr-bimj-ordinal
-Reproducible Research Supplement for the submission by Geroldinger et al. in Biometrical Journal: *A neutral comparison of statistical methods for analyzing longitudinally measured ordinal outcomes in rare diseases*.
+Reproducible research supplement for the submission by Geroldinger et al. in Biometrical Journal: *A neutral comparison of statistical methods for analyzing longitudinally measured ordinal outcomes in rare diseases*.

 ## Content